 The heightened histamine symptoms and mast cell activity also seem to have become quite a common pattern in those that have contracted coronavirus over the past year.
 Many of the symptoms of Long Covid cross over with histamine intolerance, and several Long Covid sufferers report that they feel much better on a low histamine diet in conjunction with food supplements with antihistamine properties.
 A few doctors are now aware of this link and are prescribing antihistamine medication to help manage the Long Covid symptoms better.
 Children with Long Covid seem to be very susceptible to histamine reactions and rashes that wax and wane as well as nausea, extreme fatigue and weakness are common symptoms reported.

 - Existing Allergies & Mould – If you have pre-existing environmental allergens or have had significant mould exposure from living in a damp house, then again, your histamine levels can be more elevated.
-People with hay fever and summer allergies are more prone to more significant reactions in the summer months and those with mould sensitivity seem to have more symptoms during wet weather.
+People with hay fever and summer allergies are more prone to more significant reactions in the summer months and those with mould sensitivity seem to have more symptoms during wet weather and in the autumn and winter months.
 However, this can change from day to day too.

 - First Signs of Autoimmunity – A key sign that a person is on the road to developing an autoimmune condition is a rise in food and environmental allergies to include a more marked histamine response.
 When we experience chronic inflammation through poor diet, an imbalanced gut microbiome, stress, dehydration, infection or toxic exposure our immune system becomes more TH2 dominant (this is the type-2 immune pathway called “humoral immunity”) and this can manifest in increased allergies, asthma and chronic infections in our empty cavities such as our gut, urinary tract, lungs, ears and throat.
 These people often present with reoccurring infections and histamine intolerance symptoms at the same time.